 We have the “fear” issue figured out as 99.9% of our patients elect to have some degree of sedation and therefore aren’t completely conscious for the procedure.
 That’s the easy part of the equation.

-We understand.
-We’ve got families to provide for as well, and we know how difficult it can be to juggle all of your needs, make a budget, and plan for your financial future.
+Let’s address the “money” issue.
+We’ve got families to provide for as well and we know how difficult it can be to juggle all of your financial needs while making a budget for dental implants.
 However, we think you’re going to be very pleased with what we have to share with you.
 Dental implants might just be more affordable than you think they are.

 Before we start jumping into numbers we want to encourage you to look at the cost of dental implants as an investment instead of an expense.

 On the surface, dental implants look incredibly expensive, especially when they are compared to other tooth replacement methods.
 However, dentures and bridges, the two alternatives, typically have to be repaired or replaced every 5 to 10 years.
 The cost of this regular maintenance may quickly outstrip the costs of simply turning to implants, which can last a lifetime (so long as you care for them properly).
 They also prevent your jawbone from deteriorating—dentures and bridges can’t do that.

 As your jaw deteriorates, your face shape will change.
 You’ll start to look older.
 Moreover, your existing teeth will start to grow loose.
 The jawbone provides the structure that holds your teeth’s roots in place.
 Once it’s gone, you’ll lose your other teeth as well.
 Keeping the rest of your teeth in your mouth is priceless.

 Thus, we encourage you to think of dental implants as an investment, and not as an expense.

 Okay, but what will my dental implants cost?